proycon/gecco/README.md

 On each server that runs one or more modules a `gecco myconfig.yml start` has to be issued to start the modules.
-Modules not set up to run as a server will simply be started and invoked lokally at request.
+Modules not set up to run as a server will simply be started and invoked locally on request.

 `gecco run <input.folia.xml>` is executed on the master server to process a given FoLiA document or plaintext document, it will invoke all the modules